JonesGitH/JonesGitH/README.md

 # Hello, I'm Alex
 <a href="[https://linkedin.com](https://www.linkedin.com/in/alexajones/)"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am an experienced Infrastructure Technician transitioning into cybersecurity, with a strong background in network architecture, system vulnerabilities, IT best practices, and leadership.
-I am passionate about applying these skills to strengthen security measures and protect organizations from evolving cyber threats.My journey in information technology has sparked a deep interest in cybersecurity, driving my desire to pursue a career in this field.
-I am particularly focused on transitioning into roles such as Incident Response or Security Operations Center (SOC) Analyst, where I can utilize my technical expertise to identify, respond to, and mitigate security incidents.
+I am passionate about applying these skills to strengthen security measures and protect organizations from evolving cyber threats.

 ## Objective